+Note that the slenderness limits (p and r) and the definition of plate slenderness (b/t) ratio depend upon the boundary conditions for the plate.

+If the plate is supported along two edges parallel to the direction of compression force, then it is a stiffened element.
+For example, the webs of W shapes

+If the plate is supported along only one edge parallel to the direction of the compression force, then it is an unstiffened element.
+Ex., the flanges of W shapes.

 In CE470 we will try to design all beam sections to be compact from a local buckling standpoint

 5.3 Lateral-Torsional Buckling

 The laterally unsupported length of a beam-member can undergo lateral-torsional buckling due to the applied flexural loading (bending moment).